Lercher/CocoR/Readme.md

 * hatching a token with `#` - push `t` on the stack.
 Call this a hatch.

 * hatching a token as a list with `##` - push `[t]` on the stack.
+Call this a list hatch.

-* priming it with `#'` or `##'` - instead of `t` operate on `Prime(t)`, where
+* priming it with `#'` or `##'` - instead of `t`, operate on `Prime(t)`, where
   `public void Prime(Token t)` has to be defined in the `COMPILER` section and modifies a copy of the token `t`.
 Priming is commonly used to strip typical string-like decorators `"` from a token based on it's kind.
 Priming can only be combind with hatching a token.

 * give it a name with `##':name` - append `:name`.
 Without such a name, the hatched token has no name.
-You can give it a name afterwards with `^`.
+You can give it a name afterwards with `^` (up).

-* give it a value with `##':name=value` - append `=value` or `="string"` if your value is not a valid Coco/R identifier.
-Commonly used after literal terminal symbols.
+* give it a value with `##':name=value` - append `=value`, or `="string"` if your value is not a valid Coco/R identifier.
+Commonly used after an optional literal terminal symbol.

 Inside the scope of a production, unnamed and equally named hatches combine as an unnamed list or a list with the same name.
-This is even the case, when any is a list, these lists are merged.
+This is even the case when any is a list, these lists are merged.
 Differently named hatches form an object with each hatch as a property under its name.
-An object hatch plus a named token hatch is combined in the object.
+An object hatch plus a named token hatch is combined in the object hatch.

 Unnamed hatches can never be integrated in a hatch object.
 They stay on the stack until they can be combined.

 * send it up with `^` - give the topmost unnamed hatch the name of the preceeding Coco/R symbol lowercased.
 If there is no hatch, form a new empty object hatch `{}`.